-The Dream phase takes the engagement work from internal to external.
-From January to March, community and agency partners, donors, corporations, governments, and others will be invited to envision what we can and should be through a series of Conversation Cafés.
+The Dream phase took the engagement work from internal to external.
+Throughout January and February, a series of Conversation Cafés were held to envision what we can and should be by working through potential future scenarios.

 From April to December, Design will narrow the engagement from broad, over-arching themes to a more defined focus.
 This is where shaping and direction will begin to emerge.
 Conversations and engagement opportunities will continue in parallel with development of the strategic plan to ensure we are on the right path and looking further into areas identified as priorities.

 What we heard

 We’re excited to hear what the community has to say and think others will be too.
 Throughout this process, we will be reporting back on what we've heard as each phase of engagment is completed.

 The Discover phase engaged United Way staff, our Board of Directors and committees, and volunteers.